 Who can benefit?

-Individuals are eligible for benefits if they work in DC more than 50% of their time or if their employment is based in DC.
+Individuals are eligible for benefits if their employment is based in DC, they regularly work in DC, and they do not spend more than 50% of their time in another jurisdiction.
 Self-employed individuals may also benefit if they opt to pay into the Fund.

 How much is the benefit?